 Kristen Fahey Burns, M.A., CCC-SLP

-I am a Speech Language Pathologist with experience working with both children and adults in the areas of articulation, fluency, language, augmentative and alternative communication, cognition and literacy.
+I am a Speech Language Pathologist with more than 10 years of experience working with both children and adults in the areas of articulation, fluency, language, augmentative and alternative communication, cognition and literacy.
 I have worked in a variety of settings including Maine public schools, hospitals, nursing homes and private clinics.

 I earned a Bachelor's degree in Psychology at Wheaton College in Massachusetts and a Master's degree in Communication Sciences and Disorders at the University of Maine.
 I hold licensure to practice as a Speech Language Pathologist in the state of Maine.
 Additionally, I have attained a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).
 In order to uphold these licenses and certification, I stay up to date regarding evidence based practice in the field of Speech Language Pathology through at least 10 hours of continuing education opportunities each year.

-When I am not working with clients, I am usually outside enjoying the beautiful state of Maine.
+When I am not working with clients, I am usually outside enjoying the beautiful state of Maine with my family.
 In the summer, this means hiking or spending time at the beach.
 In the winter, I enjoy snow shoeing and cross country skiing.
 I also enjoy reading, knitting, and traveling.

 - Lindamood Phoneme Sequencing Program for Reading, Spelling, and Speech (LiPS)